Doctor of Nursing Practice - Nurse Anesthesia

 Rosemont, Ill.
 60018-5603

-The cohort beginning classes in May of 2022 will be admitted into a 36-month long program, culminating in a doctor of nursing practice degree.
+The cohort in May 2022 were admitted into a 36-month long program, culminating in a doctor of nursing practice degree.
 Students must pass the SEE exam with a minimum score of 450 before being eligible to sit for the National Certifying Exam after graduation.

 Further information regarding this transition may be obtained by emailing Josh Fisher at email@example.com.